HydraVim/user-config/README.md

-# 📘 Template for HydraVim user config
+# ⚡️ Template for HydraVim User Config
 Base to create your HydraVim configuration, which allows you to keep the latest version installed without losing your modifications.

 ```vimscript